Best Water for Making Clear Ice

 The quality of water will impact the impurities and melting speed of the cube but will not have a significant impact on the clarity of the cubes produced despite many clear ice making articles found online.

 Many articles claim that either boiling water or making ultra pure water will produce clear cubes.
 Klaris experiments have demonstrated that this is far from the truth.
-Clear ice is primarily driven by directional freezing.
+Clear ice is primarily driven by directional freezing and active agitation.

 To illustrate, food coloring was added to tap water as a visual impurity.
 This colored water was placed in a simple silicone mold, complex silicone mold and the Klaris ice machine.
 Normal operating processes were followed for each process and the results can be seen below.